Sung-Huan/ANNOgesic/docs/source/test_case.rst

    $ rm SRR1951997.sra
    $ rm SRR1951998.sra

-Now you get the reads.
+Now we get the reads.
 Then we have to download the wiggle files.

 ::